-Class Hours: 3 lecture Semester Offered: Fall, Spring, Summer Description: In this course, students
+Class Hours: 3 lecture Semester Offered: Spring, Fall, Summer

-PHIL 102: Introduction to Philosophy: Asian Traditions Credits: 3 Class Hours: 3 lecture Semester Offered: Spring, Fall, Summer Description: This course will explore issues and problems using a comparative philosophy methodology and Asian perspectives, such as Indian, Chinese, and Japanese traditions.
-Designations: Diversification: Humanities - DH
+Description: This course will explore issues and problems using a comparative philosophy methodology and Asian perspectives, such as Indian, Chinese, and Japanese traditions.
+Designations:

-PHIL 103: Introduction to Philosophy: Environmental Philosophy Credits: 3 Class Hours: 3 lecture Semester Offered: Fall, Spring, Summer Description: This course offers a critical examination of the history of multi-cultural philosophical and ethical systems and their implications for interactions with, and relationships between, humans and non-humans.
+PHIL 103: Introduction to Philosophy: Environmental Philosophy

+Credits: 3 Class Hours: 3 lecture Semester Offered: Fall, Spring, Summer

+Description: This course offers a critical examination of the history of multi-cultural philosophical and ethical systems and their implications for interactions with, and relationships between, humans and non-humans.
 The critical examination will take place in the context of contemporary environmental/ecological issues.
-Designations: Foundations: Global and

-Multicultural Perspectives - FGB (1500 to modern times)
+Foundations: Global and Multicultural Perspectives - FGB (1500 to modern times)

-PHIL 111: Introduction to Inductive Logic Credits: 3 Class Hours: 3 lecture Semester Offered: Fall, Spring Description: Introduction to inductive reasoning focuses on the role of probability.
-It aims to help vou understand and use probabilities, statistics, and risk evaluations, and more generally to safely draw inferences when your evidence leaves you unsure as to what is true.
+PHIL 111: Introduction to Inductive Logic

+Class Hours: 3 lecture Semester Offered: Fall, Spring Description: Introduction to inductive reasoning focuses on the role of probability.
+It aims to help you understand and use probabilities, statistics, and risk evaluations, and more generally to safely draw inferences when your evidence leaves you unsure as to what is true.
 In today's society we are surrounded by the media's use of probabilities and statistics, and most academic disciplines use them to analyze and present data.
 This course aims to help students better understand this data, which in turn helps us to make better decisions.
-Designations: